DECADES OF EXPERTISE

 At a time during mid 80’s when natural gas was widely understood as an undesirable byproduct of oil production, Crescent Petroleum took a contrary long-view of the regional market and invested its resources accordingly, pioneering a number of initiatives that inevitably placed us at the forefront of the region’s integrated long-term gas projects.
 From upstream, through midstream, distribution and transportation and even into downstream gas processing and facilitating gas based industries, we as a local regional company have sought to realize the maximum added-value of locally-produced gas, as opposed to focusing just on exports as many IOCs with little incentive to develop the local economy tend to do.
 The value addition brought by Crescent’s projects to the economies of UAE and Kurdistan Region of Iraq are elaborated under the “Social Performance and Sustainability” section.

 In 1985, Crescent Petroleum arranged the first ever commercial, inter-emirate onshore gas supply contract in Sharjah for the UAE Federal Ministry of Electricity and Water and established the first offshore inter-emirate gas supply and sales agreement between Sharjah and Dubai by building a dedicated 92 km offshore pipeline and associated central gas processing facility from its Mubarek Field in Sharjah to land at Jebel Ali in Dubai.
 Today, with the new paradigm shift in oil prices, the gas business in the Arabian Gulf is set on a rapid and important growth path, providing a booming market for the gas supplies necessary to fuel power plants, and the rapidly growing sector variety of gas-related industries.
-Crescent Petroleum's pioneering role in the gas market has led to the formation of a gas marketing company under the name of Crescent National Gas Corporation (CNGC).
-CNGC’s operations involve:
+Crescent Petroleum's pioneering role in the gas market led to the formation of a gas marketing company under the name of Crescent National Gas Corporation (CNGC) ready to implement the UAE Gas Supply Project before it stalled.
+CNGC’s intended purpose was:

 • Transmission of sour gas, under a long-term agreement with United Gas Transmissions Company (UGTC), a wholly owned subsidiary of Dana Gas PJSC.

-• Sweetening of the sour gas under a long-term agreement with Sajaa Gas Private Limited Company (SajGas), a wholly owned subsidiary of Dana Gas PJSC.
-This produces Sulphur as a by-product.
+• Sweetening of the sour gas under a long-term agreement with Sajaa Gas Private Limited Company (SajGas), a wholly owned subsidiary of Dana Gas PJSC (sulphur being a by-product).

-• Processing of the sweetened rich gas to denude and extract propane, butane and condensate products utilizing an existing LPG plant at Sajaa.
+• Processing of the sweetened rich gas to denude and extract propane, butane and condensate products for utilization at an existing LPG plant at Sajaa.

-• Sale of end-user quality gas under long term gas sales agreements to existing major governmental water and power utilities (which include FEWA and SEWA), and marketing and sales of gas to new industries that are being established at Hamriyah Free Zone.
+• Selling end-user quality gas under long term gas sales agreements to existing major governmental water and power utilities (which include FEWA and SEWA), and marketing and sales of gas to new industries that are being established at Hamriyah Free Zone.

 • Marketing and sale of LPGs.